thorlindberg/thesis/README.md

-# Architecting Type Safety in Distributed Data
+# Architecting Software for Type-Safe Distributed Data

 _What do we know?_